oobianom/shinyStorePlus/README.md

   # in this case, we leave followID as NULL since we don't need to use that
   setupRPKG(viewsID = "viewsshow", likesID = "liket", followID = "followt")

+  # setup for in browser tracking for all inputs
+  setupStorage(appId = "shinest12", inputs = TRUE, session = session)

-  # setup for in browser tracking
+  # setup for in browser tracking for specific inputs
   setupStorage(appId = "shinest12", inputs = c("sel_not0","sel_color"), session = session)
 }